 Students will spend three days at Northeast Ohio Medical University (NEOMED).
 They learn how a physician talks with a patient, how to student the clues to a patient's illness, how to solve the case by using critical thinking skills in addition to modern laboratory techniques, and present their findings through grand rounds on the final day.

 Evenings are used for group activities and study sessions and students will be chaperoned and transported by bus to a Kent State University dormitory for overnight accommodations.
 Meals are provided.

 Who is Eligible?

-Applicants must be rising ninth grade students (will have completed eighth grade at the time of MEDCAMP and entering the ninth grade in the fall of 2015) with science and math grades at a level of "B" or above and must reside in one of the following counties: Ashland, Ashtabula, Carroll, Columbiana, Crawford, Holmes, Mahoning, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas or Wayne.
+Applicants must be rising ninth grade students (will have completed eighth grade at the time of MEDCAMP and entering the ninth grade in the fall of 2016) with science and math grades at a level of "B" or above and must reside in one of the following counties: Ashland, Ashtabula, Carroll, Columbiana, Crawford, Cuyahoga, Geauga, Holmes, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas or Wayne.

 Want to learn more?

 The MEDCAMP brochure provides information and the criteria for those that are interested in applying for MEDCAMP 2016.